Overview of Wyoming Taxes

-Wyoming is one of seven states with no income tax, which means more of your salary ends up in your pocket.
+Wyoming residents do not have to pay any state income taxes, which means more of your salary ends up in your pocket.
 However, that doesn't mean that there are no deductions to your wages.
 Wyoming workers will still pay FICA taxes and federal income taxes.

 FICA (Federal Insurance Contributions Act) taxes are Social Security and Medicare taxes.
-For Social Security tax, your employer will deduct a flat rate of 6.2% from your paycheck.
+For the Social Security tax, your employer will deduct a flat rate of 6.2% from your paycheck.
 Employers are responsible for contributing an additional 6.2%, as well.
 You pay 1.45% of your income for Medicare, and your employer matches that so the total contribution is doubled.
-If you earn more than $200,000 (single filers), $250,000 (joint filers) or $125,000 (married people filing separately), wages in excess of that amount are taxed an additional 0.9% for Medicare.
-Employers do not match this surtax amount.
+If you earn more than $200,000 (single filers), $250,000 (joint filers) or $125,000 (married people filing separately), wages in excess of these amounts are taxed an additional 0.9% for Medicare.
+Employers do not match this extra rate.

 If you are self-employed, you must pay the entire 12.4% in Social Security and 2.9% in Medicare taxes yourself.
 However, there is a deduction available when you file your taxes.

 Next up, you’ll notice that federal income tax is withheld from each of your paychecks.
 How much you pay in federal income tax depends on a slew of factors, like your salary, marital status and if you want an additional dollar amount withheld from your paychecks.
 You enter information about your filing status and dependents on your Form W-4, which is how your employer knows how much to withhold from your pay.